openlibhums/memory-alpha/README.md

 The website is built on top of the static-site generator [Pelican](https://getpelican.com/).

+## Contributing to documentation

+We welcome contributions to our documentation.
+See “[Contributing to Janeway documentation](/content/support/contributing-guide.md).”

 ## Setting up the development environment

 ### Native install